Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility."

 ### Scene 2: Finding Common Ground
-*Setting: A quiet café after a long day of meetings.*
+*Setting: A quiet café after a long day of meetings.
+Isabella proposes a policy that includes safeguards for marginalized communities, emphasizing the need for ethical considerations in AI governance.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity."